iggym/Swift-Conventions-Style-Guide/README.md

 ## Comments
-* Comments Why NOT What
+* Comment Why NOT What
-* Comments should be current and relevant to explaining why Use comments to explain WHY a particular piece of code does something.
+* Comments should be current and relevant to explaining why
-Type and member names should provide What, nouns and verbs

 ```swift
 //does Some Stuff because there is stuff to do
 func doSomeStuff(){

 }
 ```

+Use comments to explain WHY a particular piece of code does something.
+Type and member names should provide What, nouns and verbs

 ## Braces
 * Method braces and other braces (if/else/switch/while etc.)